What is Fanconi anemia?

 - abnormalities of the kidneys, genitals, gastrointestinal tract, heart and central nervous system

 - abnormal middle ear bones or ear canals leading to poor hearing

 Certain forms of cancer also tend to develop at a young age and may come back after treatment in people with FA.
 They include

 - head and neck cancer (mouth, tongue and throat)

 - gynecologic cancers (particularly labial, ano-genital and cervical cancer)

 - brain tumors

 Some of the symptoms of FA may resemble other blood disorders or medical problems, some of which are very common and easy to treat.
-Also, the list above includes common symptoms of the disease, but does not list all possible symptoms.
+Also, the list above includes common symptoms of the disease but does not list all possible symptoms.
 It is important to be evaluated by a physician to obtain an accurate diagnosis.
 Always consult your child's physician if you have concerns.

 Will my child be OK?

-Fanconi anemia is a very serious genetic condition, and your child will require life-long care from trained specialists, including careful monitoring to prevent and treat complications of the disease.
+FA is a very serious genetic condition, and your child will require life-long care from trained specialists, including careful monitoring to prevent and treat complications of the disease.
 With a diagnosis of FA comes an increase in certain risks, including those of bone marrow failure, leukemia and certain types of tumors.
 Your child’s physician is available to answer questions about your child’s condition, prognosis and available treatment options.